House sitting in Australia – everything you need to know

 The pet population breakdown across the states and territories mirrors the country’s population distribution.
 New South Wales and Victoria account for 60% of all pets in Australia, and 59% of the country’s human population.

-Chickens (known as “chooks” in Oz), are not strictly pets, but you’ll also find a small flock at many house sits, even in city locations.
+Chickens (known as "chooks" in Oz), are not strictly pets, but you'll often find a small brood happily producing eggs at house sits, even in city locations.

 These statistics could well indicate the best areas to start your house sitting search - but of course don't forget isolated Perth, in Western Australia, which is also a very popular house and pet sitting location.

-When I first visited Australia many years ago, I refused to sit on a public toilet for fear of a fatal spider bite.
-However, I’ve since discovered that the last known death from a spider bite was in 1979!
+On my first visit to Australia many years ago, I avoided sitting on public toilet seats for fear of a fatal spider bite.
+However, I've since discovered that the last known death from a spider bite was in 1979!

 I don't want to belittle the suffering of anyone who has experienced a traumatic or even tragic encounter with Australia's wildlife, but I do want to reassure house sitters that there isn't a dangerous animal or insect lurking at every corner.

-We house sat in 2016 for three months, in a fairly remote “bush” location in the Victorian Alps, three hours north of Melbourne.
-We didn’t see a single dangerous animal, reptile or insect.
+We house sat in 2016 for three months, in a fairly remote "bush" location in the Victorian Alps, three hours north of Melbourne.
+And in February this year we house sat at a fairly remote olive grove in WA.
+We didn't see a single dangerous animal, reptile or insect.

 It does make sense also to be aware of the markings on particularly dangerous snakes and spiders, as you might when house-sitting in America.
 I do actually feel quite reassured that I don't have to contend with bears and grizzlies while hiking in the bush in Oz!